KristinaEngland/design-system/components/header.md

 ## Accessibility and Usability

 - Always include a Skip to main content link.
 See the Skip to main content link component for how to implement that function.
-- Include the proper landmarks (banner, search, navigation).
+- Include proper landmarks (banner, search, navigation).
+When providing multiple types of navigation in your header, such as Main and Utility navigation, provide clear labels for each navigation landmark.
 - The header logo should include the name of the site for its alt text (for example, UMass Office of the President).